 - A group of ten (10) must be reached by April 6, 2018

 - Students must apply to the T&E program by April 6, 2018

 - A maximum of 15 seats will be held for this group.
 Additional seats must be contracted separately and may carry a higher cost

 - Once applied, everyone will be supplied with a link for T&E flight portal where they can visit to purchase their individual airline ticket

-Students who do not reserve airfare through the suggested student-flight option will be responsible for securing their own flight which should arrive before or at the same time as the contracted flight listed.
+Students who do not reserve airfare through the suggested student flight option will be responsible for securing their own flight which should arrive before or at the same time as the contracted flight listed in this proposal.
 It is also their responsibility to check for any possible schedule changes with the T&E contracted itinerary to ensure their arrival coincides with the group.
-Transfers to and from the airport will not be provided for students arriving outside of the scheduled transfer time which is based on the T&E contracted flight for this group option.
+IMPORTANT NOTE: Transfers to and from the airport will not be provided for students arriving outside of the scheduled transfer time which is based on the T&E contracted flight for the group.

 Program Application Procedure & Billing

 Application forms and deposits totaling $700 per student ($450 non-refundable program deposit plus a $250 airfare deposit) should be submitted by Friday, February 23, 2018.
 T&E will then bill the individual student for the balance of fees owing.
 Should the group be eligible for the group-flight, T&E will provide a link and instructions on how to purchase into the group flight.

 Online Student Application for Santander, Spain 2018 (link will become live once program is approved)